Conference 2011 Speaker Biographies

 Victor has been a track and field coach for 18 years and is the Head Coach at York University.
 He is a recipient of the OUA Coach of the Year award for men’s track and field.
 He has coached national team members and Canadian record-holders, and is the Ontario Regional Head Coach and Editor to the original Run Jump Throw program for Athletics Canada.

-Chris Russo, Dipl Print Journalism
+Christopher Russo, Dipl Print Journalism

 Larry Shepard, BA, BEd, CSCS